 Body image refers to a person’s emotional attitudes, beliefs, and perceptions of their own body.
 Experts

 - what a person believes about their appearance

-- how they feel about their body
+- how they feel about their body, height, weight, and shape

 - how they sense and control their body as they move